A nonabelian Brunn-Minkowski inequality: Noncompact Lie dimension and helix dimension

 Proposition~\ref{prop: welldefinednomcompactdim} below ensures us the notion of noncompact Lie dimension and helix dimension of a locally compact group as described in the introduction are well defined.

-\begin{proposition} Suppose $G'$ is an open subgroup of $G$, and $H \vartriangleleft G'$ is compact such that $G'/H$ is a Lie group with dimension $d$, with maximum dimension of a compact subgroup $m$, and helix dimension $h$.
+\begin{proposition} Suppose $G'$ is an open subgroup of a locally compact group $G$, and $H \vartriangleleft G'$ is compact such that $G'/H$ is a Lie group with dimension $d$, with $m$ the maximum dimension of a compact subgroup, and helix dimension $h$.
 Then $d-m$ and $h$ are independent of the choice of $G'$ and $H$. \end{proposition}

 \begin{proof}